Brisbane lands global pharmaceutical congress

-A local host consortium including The Australasian Pharmaceutical Science Association (APSA), Pharmaceutical Society of Australia (PSA) and Society of Hospital Pharmacists of Australia (SHPA) presented a united front working in collaboration with the Brisbane Convention & Exhibition Centre and key convention partners, Tourism and Events Queensland and Brisbane Marketing to secure the prestigious Congress.
+A local host consortium including The Australasian Pharmaceutical Science Association (APSA), Pharmaceutical Society of Australia (PSA) and Society of Hospital Pharmacists of Australia (SHPA) presented a united front working in collaboration with the Brisbane Convention & Exhibition Centre and key convention partners, Tourism and Events Queensland and Brisbane Economic Development Agency to secure the prestigious Congress.

 The five-day event which will deliver more than $7.5 million directly into the local Queensland economy is viewed as a great opportunity for Australia, home to some 29,000 registered pharmacists.